Kinship Information Sessions

 - The 3rd Monday of each month at 6 PM in the Carson City Room at 121 MLK Blvd, 89106 (Central Campus).

 The Kinship Care Roadmap is designed to give new kinship caregivers with Clark County, NV Department of Family Services a clear and straightforward overview of the decisions they have control over and provides necessary information on financial and legal differences so they can make the best choices for their family at the right time.
 It also outlines the rights and responsibilities of working with the child welfare system and the court timelines.
 For an overview of the Road Map, please attend a Kinship Information Session.
 Download a copy of the Kinship Care Road Map: 2015-07-21 – DFS Kinship Roadmap Brochure

 Watch the Kinship Orientation Session Online

 Kinship Licensing Training

 Foster Kinship facilitates the kinship licensing training classes “Caring for Our Own” for the Department of Family Services.
 The five required classes are three hours long and taken over five weeks.
+Classes are held at the Foster Kinship offices located at 4344 W Cheyenne, 89032.
 Childcare can be provided.
-Registration must be done through the DFS licensing worker.
-Call (702) 455-7409.
+Registration must be done through the DFS kinship licensing, ICPC, or adoption worker.
+Call (702) 455-7409 to get started.